ma-r-s/GAMS/README.md

-# GAMS Simulation Project
+# GAMS Simulation Exercises Repository

 ## Introduction
-This project comprises a series of simulations designed to solve different problems using the General Algebraic Modeling System (GAMS).
-GAMS is a high-level modeling system for mathematical programming and optimization.
-These simulations encompass a range of scenarios, showcasing the versatility and power of GAMS in addressing complex issues through mathematical modeling.
+This repository contains a series of exercises for two laboratory sessions (Lab1 and Lab2) designed to provide practical experience with the General Algebraic Modeling System (GAMS).
+These exercises are aimed at simulating various mathematical optimization problems, ranging from basic to more complex scenarios.
+The purpose is to familiarize users with GAMS' capabilities in solving real-world problems through mathematical modeling.

-## Simulations Included
+## Lab1 Exercises
+Lab1 focuses on introducing the fundamentals of GAMS modeling, with exercises designed to explore linear and non-linear programming techniques:
-- **ejercicio1.gms**: Addresses a specific problem set, demonstrating the application of linear programming.
+- **ejercicio1.gms**: Basic linear programming.
+- **ejercicio2.gms**: Introduction to non-linear programming.
+- **ejercicio3.gms**: Multi-variable optimization.

+## Lab2 Exercises
+Lab2 advances the complexity of the problems, providing exercises that require a deeper understanding of optimization methods and GAMS modeling:
+- **ejercicio1.gms**: Complex optimization scenarios.
-- **ejercicio2.gms**: Focuses on another distinct scenario, utilizing non-linear programming techniques.
+- **ejercicio2.gms**: Advanced non-linear programming techniques.
-- **ejercicio3.gms**: Explores a complex optimization problem, highlighting the capabilities of GAMS in dealing with multi-variable equations.
-- **ejercicio4.gms**: Delivers solutions to a unique problem, showcasing advanced features of GAMS for more sophisticated modeling needs.
+- **ejercicio3.gms**: Detailed multi-variable optimization problems.
+- **ejercicio4.gms**: Sophisticated modeling exercises involving dynamic systems.

 ## Getting Started
-To run these simulations, you will need GAMS installed on your computer.
-Follow these steps:
+To work with these exercises, ensure you have GAMS installed on your computer.
+Follow the steps below to get started:
-1. Install GAMS from the [official website](https://www.gams.com/).
+1. Download and install GAMS from the [official GAMS website](https://www.gams.com/).
-2. Clone or download this project to your local machine.
+2. Clone or download this repository to your local machine.
-3. Open each `.gms` file using the GAMS IDE.
-4. Execute the scripts to run the simulations.
+3. Open the `.gms` files using the GAMS IDE and execute them to run the simulations.

 ## Prerequisites
-- GAMS software installed.
+- GAMS software installation.
-- Basic understanding of algebraic modeling and mathematical optimization.
+- Basic knowledge of algebraic modeling and optimization concepts.

 ## Usage
-These simulations can be used as templates or learning materials for understanding how to model different types of optimization problems in GAMS.
-They provide practical examples of how GAMS syntax and functions can be utilized to formulate and solve mathematical problems.
+These exercises serve as a practical guide to learning and applying various mathematical modeling and optimization techniques in GAMS.
+They are suitable for users ranging from beginners to those with intermediate skills in mathematical programming.

 ## Contributing
-Contributions to enhance the simulations or add more examples are welcome.
-Please ensure that any new simulations are well-documented and tested.
+Contributions to expand or refine these exercises are welcome.
+Please ensure to follow best practices for code documentation and testing.

 ## License
-This project is open-source and available under [MIT license](https://opensource.org/licenses/MIT).
+This repository is made available under the [MIT license](https://opensource.org/licenses/MIT).